jackgoza/Algorithms/Lab2/README.md

                 Ingests the file at location passed to flag.
                 Locations should be relative to content root (e.g. 'inputs/test_input.txt).
-                Default: 'input/LabHashingInput.txt'
+                Default: 'inputs/LabHashingInput.txt'

     --output-file 'path/to/file.txt'
                 Writes to the file at location passed to flag.
                 Locations should be relative to content root and any specified sub-directories must exists
-                (e.g. 'output/test_output.txt')
+                (e.g. 'outputs/test_output.txt')
                 Default: 'outputs/output.txt'

     --report
                 Writes the metadata from the results into a csv for ease of import into csv editor.
-Csv --clean
-                Deletes existing output if found.
-Helpful for running program repeatedly.
+Csv is saved under 'outputs/report.csv' by default.
+    --report-file
+                Outputs the report file at location passed to flag.
+Locations should be relative to content root (e.g. 'outputs/report.csv).
+                Default: 'outputs/report.csv'
     --test
-                Runs all user-defined test cases in the file "inputs/test_input.txt".
-Test flag overrides
+                Runs all user-defined test cases in the file "inputs/TestHashingInput.txt".
+Test flag
-                input flag if used together.
+                overrides input flag if used together.
 ```